 The next two tables list monthly and yearly totals for amount of snow and how many days it snows at least 0.1 inches (0.25 centimetres).

 These averages don't show how much the snowfall in Alta varies from year to year.

 In December, for instance, one in four years totals 91.4 or more inches of snow.
 Another 25 percent of years receive 65 inchesor less for the month.

 Similarly in January, fresh snowfall in the heaviest years amounts to over 95.2 inches, while the lightest years get 44 inches or less.

 New snow for February ranges from over 103 inches in heavy snowfall years to 65.5 inches at most in light years.

 When Alta Has Its First & Last Snowfalls

 The first snowfall of autumn for Alta usually arrives in October, although every few years September gets some snow.

-The season's last snowfall typically happens in June.
-About once every four years June has no new snow, which moves the last snowfall into May.
+The season's last snowfall typically happens in May.
+About once every four years June also receives new snow.

 Alta normally gets no new snow during July and August.